johnsie/HoverNet/README.md

 Download the latest version of Cmake for Windows (known to work with Cmake 3.1) from https://cmake.org/download/ and install that.
 It's a Windows front end, you you wont have to do any command line magic.

-Clone this repository to your computer whatever way you want (Open from Github in Visual Studio works ok for this, but dont bother buidling it just yet...
+Clone this repository to your computer whatever way you want ("Open/Clone from Github" in Visual Studio works ok for this, but dont bother buidling it just yet...
 There's no solution file or project files anyway.
-You could also use a git client to do this, that's up to you)
+You could also use a git client to do this, but that's up to you)

 If you've cloned it in  Visual Studio, now close Visual Studio.
 Changing files outside of Visual Studio makes it go bezerk.